khrj/music-backup/README.md

     -   Recreates collaborative and created playlists
 -   Backs up followed artists
 -   Backs up list of people in your blends
-    - CAVEAT: Blends with more than a ceratin amount of people will only have "X others" instead of all member names
+    - CAVEAT: Blends with more than a certain amount of people will only have "X others" instead of all member names
 - **Maintains a git repository of your songs at backup/.
 Can optionally push to a remote**

 > Note: Until spotify approves an application for this app's client ID, you will